 Debbi Leialoha, PhD

-Debbi Leialoha, PhD, is Professor of Education at Graceland University.
-She holds a Bachelor of Science in Special Education/Elementary Education from Southern Illinois University, a Master of Arts in Teaching and Learning from Webster University and completed her Doctorate in Educational/Social Sciences (Economics, Political Science, Sociology) at the University of Missouri – Kansas City.
+Debbi Leialoha, PhD, holds a Bachelor of Science in Special Education/Elementary Education from Southern Illinois University, a Master of Arts in Teaching and Learning from Webster University and completed her Doctorate in Educational/Social Sciences (Economics, Political Science, Sociology) at the University of Missouri – Kansas City.

 While the teacher in her never departs, Dr. Leialoha’s greatest pleasure and source of renewal is derived from family and friends.
 Whether in Missouri, Japan, Hawaii or Minnesota, she enjoys being in the company of loved ones.
 Relationships fuel her and keep her grounded to what she holds dear and important.
 Dr. Leialoha embraces the challenge to further develop her gifts and talents, and her associations with people from all walks of life serve as motivation.